 SCREEN: The ion mobility software is open, and the previously saved dda method is being loaded in it.

 Change the mass spectrometry or MS setting from parallel accumulation-serial fragmentation to dia- parallel accumulation-serial fragmentation.
 Leave all other settings the same [1].
+Under the MS/MS tab the dia-PASEF windows tab should appear, select edit windows.
 Using the open analysis button located at the top of the dia popup window, load the previously saved dda data set [2].

 SCREEN: The setting being changed from parallel accumulation-serial fragmentation to dia- parallel accumulation-serial fragmentation.